forestgrape/coronavirus/index.md

 ## Note
 * [Updates](#updates) in progress.
 Much content even more experimental!
 * This page is open source on GitHub: [https://github.com/forestgrape/coronavirus/blob/master/index.md](#https://github.com/forestgrape/coronavirus/blob/master/index.md), where it can be read both as Markdown and GitHub Preview and additionally hosted on GitHub Pages: [https://forestgrape.github.io/coronavirus](#https://forestgrape.github.io/coronavirus)
 * This is work in progress, so mistakes of any form are likely.
-Parts with are currently in work/provisional are usually commented with '[in work]'.
+Parts under heavy work are often marked with '[in work]'.
 * The page started with a proposal for a Dry Form Transmission Model and that the Covid-19 transmission can be metaphored smoke-like.
 More [content](#t-content) has been added since and noteworthy changes are mentioned in [updates](#updates).
 * These are __hypothesis__ and __research ideas__ but __not__ [double] checked facts.
 They are put here as ideas to be checked and evaluated.
 * This page is intended to be like an inspiring conversation and many parts aren't rigorous and just ideas in raw form.